 #8 - Flódni: This rich cake packing plum jam, walnuts, apple, and poppy seeds in-between layers of matzo originate from Hungary's Jewish population and has rightfully seeped into the mainstream.
 Both pastry shops and Jewish-style restaurants serve it.

 #9 - Linzer & Isler cookies: Both of these fruit jam-studded cookies made their way to Hungary from Austria with some twists and turns along the way.
 Historically, linzer and isler have been the stereotypical sweets served during an afternoon tea.
 The main difference between the two is the chocolate glaze that blankets the isler.

-#11 - Rigó Jancsi: This cube-shaped sponge cake is named after the Hungarian gypsy violinist whose story famously scandalized Europe in the late 19th century: Rigó seduced Princess Chimay, an American-Belgian socialite, who ran away with him, leaving behind a husband and two children.
-Their romance didn't last very long, unlike the chocolate cream-filled cake Rigó inspired, which became a classic, though not all pastry shops serve it these days.
+#12 - Rigó Jancsi: This cube-shaped sponge cake is named after the Hungarian gypsy violinist whose story famously scandalized Europe in the late 19th century: Rigó seduced Princess Chimay, an American-Belgian socialite, who ran away with him, leaving behind a husband and two children.
+Their romance didn't last very long, unlike the chocolate cream-filled cake Rigó inspired, which became a classic, though not all Budapest pastry shops serve it these days.

-#12 - Indiáner: Most people my age (including myself until recently) have no idea what these puffy black-and-white cakes are even though a hundred years ago they were all the rage in pastry shops across Budapest and Vienna.
-Blanketed in chocolate and split by a layer of whipped cream, Indiáners are wonderfully delicious but a hassle to do.
+#13 - Indiáner: Most people my age (including myself until recently) have no idea what these puffy black-and-white cakes are even though a hundred years ago they were all the rage in pastry shops across Budapest and Vienna.
+Blanketed in chocolate and split by a layer of whipped cream, Indiáners are delicious but a hassle to do.
 Auguszt pastry shop in Fény Street is one of the few places in Budapest that still makes them.